 Kimchi Fried Rice

-- 1 1/2 tablespoons high-heat oil, such as sunflower, canola or peanut oil
+- 1 1/2 tablespoons canola, peanut oil, or vegetable oil

 - 1 cup diced yellow onions (about 1/2 large onion)